noahehall/nodeproto/README.md

 ### npm scripts

-- you can prepend `proto` or `proto:script` before any npm script cmd to run in all packages
+- you can prepend before any npm script
+  - `proto` or `proto:script` cmd to run in all packages
-- very useful, e.g., in a githook
+    - proto runs cmds in each pkg via ultra
+    - proto:script runs cmds in each pkg via pnpm
+  - `ultra` to run via ultra-runner

 ### uninstall